VelonSocks

 FAQ

 Yes.
-A single design can usually be produced across multiple sizes as long as the artwork layout is adjusted to keep logos and text readable on each size.
+A single design can usually be produced across multiple sizes as long as the layout is adjusted enough to keep logos and text readable on each size band.

 They can share the same visual direction, but the production file usually needs separate scaling so heel, cuff, and logo placement still look balanced on the smaller sock.